 - Students that are 23 years of age or older

-- Medical Exceptions are considered on a case-by-case basis by our Disability Services Office.
-Your request must be submitted before February 14 of the prior year for maximum consideration before the Housing Selection Process.
+- Medical Exceptions are considered on a case-by-case basis by our Office of Student Accessibility Services.
+Your request must be submitted before Feb.
+14 of the prior year for maximum consideration before the Housing Selection Process.
 All others will be placed on a waiting list and reviewed when openings occur.
 All efforts to accommodate these needs with on-campus options must be exhausted prior to off-campus permission being granted.

 Contact [email protected] if you’re interested in completing the appropriate paperwork for off-campus considerations or on-campus accommodations.